The Fighters (band): History

 The band played around Chicago and the midwest in the summer of 1993.
 When the group gained popularity, Mojica decided to drop out of school to devote more time to the band and the record label, while Shrader left the band and returned to SIU.
 The Fighters found a new drummer in 16-year-old C.J.
 Heimberger, whose speed, energy, and humor changed the direction of the band's music, as evidenced on The Fighters' second EP, 1994's Breaking Bones for Laughs.

-As punk music grew in mainstream popularity in the mid-90s due to the success of bands like Green Day and The Offspring, The Fighters–who had previously only played basements and other DIY venues–began being offered shows at larger, more established venues like Metro Chicago, leading to some controversy in the scene.
+As punk music grew it's mainstream popularity in the mid-90s due to the success of bands like Green Day and The Offspring, The Fighters–who had previously only played basements and other DIY venues–began being offered shows at larger, more established venues like Metro Chicago, leading to some controversy in the scene.
 As Brian Czarnik, drummer of Chicago punk band The Bollweevils, explains in his book, Just Words, "This venue was viewed as the establishment... and had a history of not really caring about the local punk scene.
 The Metro's first punk show in more than a decade was to be headlined by The Bollweevils, along with Propaghandi, 88 Fingers Louie, and The Fighters.
 Propagandhi, however, backed out at the last minute, citing concerns with what they perceived as the Metro's corporate sponsors.
-The Fighters played one other show at Metro, but primarily stayed to their basement-show DIY roots.
+The Fighters played one other show at Metro, primarily staying to their basement-show DIY roots.

 The Fighters were inducted into the annals of Chicago punk history in the summer of 1994 when they performed live on WZRD, becoming part of the station's taped archives alongside the Effigies, Naked Raygun, and others.
 The Fighters were also a favorite band of The Don and Dave Show on Northwestern University's WNUR.

 The Fighters toured the U.S. twice, and recorded a total of 16 songs released on 7-inch EPs and various punk complications before breaking up in May, 1995 with a farewell show was a sold-out performance at The Fireside Bowl.